Jmcleodfoss/pstreader/pstExtractor/README.md

 ## Details of execution under various containers
 ### TomEE - standalone server
-This has been tested on Tomcat EE 8.
+This has been tested on TomEE 9.
 To deploy this on a locally running version of Tomcat, ensure that there is a user with the role _manager-script_ configured in your tomcat-users.xml file.
 In my case, the user with this role is _script_, and the password is _admin_:
 ```
     <tomcat-users>
 	<role rolename="manager-script"/>